TRYOUT QUESTIONS & ANSWERS

-Yes, you must register with Team Boca online prior to tryouts.
-If you are a current member and do not have access to a computer please contact our registrar at firstname.lastname@example.org and she can register you over the telephone.
+YES, you must register online with Team Boca prior to tryouts.
+If you absolutely do not have access to a computer to register please contact our registrar at firstname.lastname@example.org and she can register you over the telephone.

 All players must compete for roster positions.
 Having played for Team Boca in previous years does not guarantee you a roster spot on a team.

-Q. What is the annual registration fee if my son / daughter is selected to a team at tryouts?
+4. Q. What is the annual registration fee if my son / daughter is selected to a team?

 Due to the generosity of our corporate sponsors Team Boca remains one of the least expensive premier level travel clubs in the country.
-This year we once again remain less expensive than all our neighboring clubs.
-The annual registration fee is as follows, and there is a three payment plan option that is more fully explained during the online registration process.
+This year we once again we have no price increase and we remain less expensive than all our neighboring clubs.
+The annual registration fee is as follows, and there is a four (4) payment plan option that is more fully explained during the online registration process.

-Q. If a player attends tryouts but decides that they do not want to accept a roster spot if selected can they still cancel registration and receive a refund if the club is notified prior to the teams being chosen?
+5. Q. If a player attends tryouts but decides that they do not want to accept a roster spot if selected can they still cancel registration if the club is notified prior to the teams being selected?

-Coaches are responsible for the coordination of tryouts for the team entrusted to him/her, with assistance from our technical trainers & coaching staff.
+Coaches are responsible for player evaluation and the coordination of tryouts for the team entrusted to him/her, with assistance from our technical trainers & coaching staff.

 While tryouts vary from team to team, all coaches look for players who have the potential of becoming high-level, competitive players.
 Throughout the tryout, coaches assess several player qualities, including but not limited to: